 (…existing texts….)

 EAPOL-Key IV.
-This field contains the IV used with the KEK.
+This field contains the IV used with the PTK-KEK.
 It shall contain 0 when an IV is not required.
 It should be initialized by taking the current value of the global key counter (see 12.7.10 (RSNA Authenticator key management state machine)) and then incrementing the counter.
 Note that only the lower 16 octets of the counter value are used.

 (…existing texts….)